ibrahimjaber1/Chemistry-Equilibrium-Calculator/README.md

 Program will take in user given values and will then calculate a simplified and more accurate equilibrium ratio.
 Each calculation iteration is indexed so the user is able to see at what iteration the equilibrium forms.

+I have another branch on the way with a more user freindly interface and entry method through the tkinter package.